Virginia-iGEM/igem-wikibrick/wiki/README.md

 - index: Preps and stages the HTML for the special file, index.html, which is our homepage
 - pages: Preps and stages HTML for subpages of our website, I.E. [Project Description](http://2018.igem.org/Team:Virginia/Description) or [Team](http://2018.igem.org/Team:Virginia/Team).
 - templates: Preps and stages HTML for templates such as the header and footer seen on every page
-- css: Minifies (reduces the size of) our home-made stylesheets.
+- css: Minifies (reduces the size of) our home-made stylesheets and stages them.
-- js: Minifies JS and stages it.
+- js: Minifies all JS files and stages them.
-- bower:js: Minifies JS for dependencies like bootstrap and jquery and stages it.
+- bower:js: Minifies JS for dependencies like bootstrap and jquery and stages them.
-- bower:css: Minifies CSS, same as above.
+- bower:css: Minifies CSS and stages, same as above.
 - images: Minifies images and stages them.
-- push: Special task, covered under Live Build.
+- pushimages and pushcontent: Special tasks, covered under Live Build.
 - default: The task that's run when one simply types `gulp` into the console with no arguments.
 Shorthand for dev build.
-Runs every single task except for push.
+Runs every single task except for pushes.
 - dev: Same as above.
 - live: Covered under Live Build.

-Note that every task begins with some kind of `gulp.src()` function and ends with some kind of `.pipe(gulp.dest(<some destination>))` function.
+Every task begins with some kind of `gulp.src()` function and ends with some kind of `.pipe(gulp.dest(<some destination>))` function.
 These sources and destinations can be seen at the top of the file, and map working files to build files.
 Whenever `gulp` is run with a certain task, it takes in these source files, transforms them in some way using pipes and various gulp plugins (these are usually prefixed with `gulp-` under dependencies), and then spits them out under our build directory (what I call staging).
 The only exceptions are `pushimages` and `pushcontent`, which are special and does not transform files.

 Once these files are staged in the build directory, you can enter the build directory and open the website with your favorite browser, hosted entirely locally on your machine.
 This enables work to be done on the website even offline, and allows one to iterate on the site without pushing to the iGEM wiki every single time.
 This makes iterations faster, and (not that this matters to us) saves iGEM HQ some bandwidth.